cplusplus/SG20/sources/modules/type-system/scoped_enumerators.md

 ------------------------------------------------------------------------
 Level             Objective
 ----------------- ------------------------------------------------------
-Foundational      Define and use scoped enumerators to provide named constants without collisions of values
+Foundational      Define and use scoped enumerations to provide named constants without collisions of values

-Main              Define and use scoped enumerators with special or particular values
+Main              Define and use scoped enumerations with special or particular values

-Advanced          Compare and contrast scoped enumerators with legacy enumerator types
+Advanced          Compare and contrast scoped enumerations with legacy enumeration types

 ------------------------------------------------------------------------